JetBrains/guide/site/pytest/tutorials/visual_pytest/background/index.md

 For Python, the current favorite is [pytest](/tags/pytest/).

 As a mature ecosystem, `pytest` has lots of resources to help you get started.
 RealPython has [a primer on testing in general](https://realpython.com/python-testing/) as well as (paid) [course on pytest](https://realpython.com/courses/test-driven-development-pytest/).
 Brian Okken leads the pack with a [Python Testing with pytest](https://pragprog.com/book/bopytest/python-testing-with-pytest) book and a [Python test podcast](https://podcast.pythontest.com/) on all things testing.
-In addition Brian Okken has a [book](https://pythontest.com/pytest-book/) and a (paid) [complete pytest course](https://pythontest.teachable.com/p/complete-pytest-course).
+In addition, Brian Okken has a [book](https://pythontest.com/pytest-book/) and a (paid) [complete pytest course](https://pythontest.teachable.com/p/complete-pytest-course).

 The pace of progress in the `pytest` community can be overwhelming at times.
 Fortunately the maintainers take compatibility and bug-fixing seriously.